COVID VACCINATION FOR OUR PATIENTS

 Covid vaccine and cancer patients Q & A

-How is our practice doing?
-We have offered the Covid vaccine to all patients in group 9 and above, 4285 patients have received their first Covid vaccination, 69% of our adult population, 15.5% have received 2 vaccinations.
+5542 patients have received their first Covid vaccination, 89% of our adult population, 73% have received 2 vaccinations.